 The Malinois is the last of the four varieties in the group of Belgian Shepherds.

-Its name comes from Malines, the French name for the breed’s Flemish city of origin, Mechelen.
+Its name comes from Malines, the French word for the breed’s Flemish city of origin, Mechelen.

-This dog is totally devoted to its owner and very keen to please.
-It responds very well to training and direction and will cause major problems if it’s ignored or unloved.
+This dog is devoted to its owner and very keen to please.
+It responds very well to training and direction and will cause significant problems if ignored or unloved.

 Let’s learn about them.

-This large scent dog was used since the middle ages to hunt deer and wild boar and to track humans.
+This large scent dog was used for hunting deer and wild boar and tracking humans since the middle ages.
 History shows it came from hounds at the Abbey of Saint-Hubert in Belgium and was bred by the monks.

-It’s famous for its incredibly strong ability to track scents which was useful to hunt and also find people who were lost or assisting police find people on the run.
+It’s famous for its powerful ability to track scents that were useful to hunt and find people who were lost or assist police find people on the run.
 It also makes a great family pet.